shemetz/pf2e-modifiers-matter/Readme.md

 A less striking and less saturated red/green color will be used for effects that were helpful/hurtful but not strictly necessary.
 For example, if you rolled a total of 17 against an enemy with AC 16, you hit (Success +1).
-If you've been currently under the effects of both Bless (+1 status bonus) and Assisting Shot (+1 circumstance bonus), then either of them would have helped you land your attack, but no one of them was necessary for the attack, so they'll both be less highlighted.
+If you've been currently under the effects of both Bless (+1 status bonus) and Assisting Shot (+1 circumstance bonus), then either of them would have helped you land your attack, but no one of them was necessary for the attack, so they'll both be partially highlighted.

-(You might notice that sometimes conditions are highlighted when they're completely unnecessary - e.g. if you had a +4 and +1 simultaneously, and rolled a total of 17 against that enemy - the +4 will be a bright green and the +1 will be a faded green.
-This isn't perfect but making it more accurate would require more complex code.)
+If an effect was definitely not necessary for the change in outcome - due to another effect being much more impactful - the unnecessary effect will not be colored at all.

 ## Extra - AC conditions